-No matter what physical activities you choose, make sure that you have coaching and accountability in your life to help you with the hardest part.
+No matter what physical activities you choose, make sure that you have coaching and accountability in your life to help you show up (the hardest part).

 Question: Can you stay fit all year long?

-Answer: SURE you can with a winning team.
+Answer: Yes, you can with a winning team.

 So many over-40 mean and women stay lean and strong... but it takes work.

 To do anything in life, you need the time, the energy and the inclination.